johangaw/authentication-lab/README.md

 ---

+- As a signed in user, when I reload my browser (ctrl+R or cmd+R) I should still be signed in
-- As an un-authenticated user, I should be redirected to the the login page when the secrets endpoint returns a 401.
+- As an un-authenticated user, I should be redirected to the the login page when the secrets endpoint returns a 401
 - As a signed in user, I should be able to sign out using a button on the secrets page
   - The token needs to be removed from both server and client
 - As a user directly after a successful sign up, I want to be redirected to the sign in page